gristlabs/grist-help/help/index.md

 -->
 ## Contact us

+If you have questions not answered here, problem reports, or other feedback, please contact us!

 Email: <support@getgrist.com>

-If you have questions not answered here, problem reports, or other feedback, please contact us!
-While using Grist, you can use the
-<span class="app-menu-item"><span class="grist-icon" style="--icon: var(--icon-Feedback)"></span> Give feedback</span>
-link in the bottom left corner.
-Or email us at <support@getgrist.com>.